spsforks/ziglang-zig-wiki/Troubleshooting-Build-Issues.md

 Starting with version 32, Fedora will no longer ship individual component libraries in the `clang-libs` package instead requiring users to link against  `libclang-cpp.so`.
 Thus when building on Fedora version 32 or greater you'll need to pass `-DZIG_PREFER_CLANG_CPP_DYLIB=true` to cmake.

+#### Ubuntu/Debian

+The LLVM repositories/packages are listed at https://apt.llvm.org/.
+The following packages that are not listed must be installed: `liblld-12-dev`, `libclang-12-dev` (as well as at least `libllvm12` from the listed packages).

 ### Still not working?

 Log on to one of the [[Community]] spaces and ask for help.